Physics 3333/ CFB 3333 Research Paper Topics

 - Anything based on pure religion (angels, resurrection, existence of God, etc.)

-- Topics of a purely scientific nature, completely lacking pseudoscientific claims.
+- Topics that are now of a purely scientific nature.

 - Thorium reactors.
 This has been done commercially and does work.